See what questions

 Reye's syndrome (RS) is primarily a children's disease, although it can occur at ...
 (Source: excerpt from NINDS Reye's Syndrome Information Page: NINDS)

-Reye's syndrome, a condition that affects the nerves, sometimes develops in children and...
+Reye's syndrome, a condition that affects the nerves, sometimes develops in children and adolescents who...
 (Source: excerpt from The Flu, NIAID Fact Sheet: NIAID)

 A form of encephalopathy with fatty infiltration of the LIVER, characterized by brain EDEMA and VOMITING that may rapidly progress to SEIZURES; COMA; and DEATH.
 It is caused by a generalized loss of mitochondrial function leading to disturbances in fatty acid and CARNITINE metabolism.

 - (Source - Diseases Database)

 Acquired brain disorder following acute viral infections (especially influenza or chicken pox) in young children

 Rare, acute, sometimes fatal disease of childhood, most often occurring as a sequel of varicella or a viral upper respiratory infection of childhood; marked by recurrent vomiting and elevated serum transaminase levels with distinctive changes in the liver and other viscera; an encephalopathic phase with acute brain swelling disturbances of consciousness and seizures may follow.

 Reye's syndrome is listed as a "rare disease" by the Office of

 Rare Diseases (ORD) of the National Institutes of Health